life404/Avivorous_Bats_Comparative_Genomics/README.md

 **Associated manuscript:** *Comparative Genomics Reveals Convergent Evolution Between Avivorous Bats (*Ia io* and *Nyctalus aviator*)*

 This repository contains the full workflow for genome assembly, annotation, and evolutionary analysis of the avivorous bats *Ia io* and *Nyctalus aviator*, supporting the comparative genomics study above.
-It is intended for deposition on [Dryad](https://datadryad.org/) alongside publication.

 ## Overview